MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/test-release/portal-config/live-portal-config-overview.md

 Games that are published in [Partner Center](https://partner.microsoft.com/dashboard) and use the full set of Xbox Live features can configure their Xbox Live services in Partner Center.

-> [!IMPORTANT]
-> These articles do not apply to titles in the Xbox Live Creators Program.

 Your game must be enabled for full Xbox Live access in order to access the configuration pages.

 To access the Xbox Live configuration pages, after selecting your title in [Partner Center](https://partner.microsoft.com/dashboard), navigate to **Services** > **Xbox Live**.